-How to Fix or Report a Map/Route Problem Affecting Your Own GPS Device
+How to Fix or Report a Mapping Problem Affecting Your Own GPS Device

-Follow these instructions if you have a problem caused by map/route errors in your own GPS device.
+Follow these instructions if you have a problem caused by mapping errors in your own GPS device or app.
 For example:

 - Your device is missing a location, street, etc.